GSA/DevSecOps-Mgmt-Tools-Deploy/README.md

     ansible-vault create vault.yml
     ````

     This command will ask for a password to encrypt the file and launch a text editor (likely vi).
 Fill out the variables like the example below.

-This file
+    ````
     # group_vars/devsecops_mgmt_jenkins_master_eip/vault.yml (encrypted)
     vault_jenkins_ssh_key_passphrase: ...(if one was used)
     vault_jenkins_ssh_private_key_data: |